-Our current economic system requires urgent change.
-But how can that be done?
+Unfortunately, our present economy does not meet these very basic requirements.
+An economy that did this would be an economy of abundance of life.
+But how can such an economy be brought to life?
 We need change that takes account of how living systems function, and how they can be changed without “interrupting service.”
 That is systemic change.

 Systemic change, like a concert performance requires many instruments.
 A piano or a violin alone are not enough.
 It is also not good enough if everybody simply starts playing or thinks that his instrument is more important than all the others.
 It is vital that people play together.